 Winter is unpredictable, it’s important to know which Winter Emergency Supplies to keep in your car, so you aren’t caught unprepared!

 The first year we lived in New England, we found out just how much we didn’t know about being prepared for winter weather.
 We found ourselves unprepared for many different situations, and 3 years later, we’re still learning.
 Things come up that you just weren’t aware were even possibilities, so you don’t know to prepare for them.
 I’m hoping I can save someone some stress by sharing with you a few things we’ve found useful and helpful.
 I don’t recommend using a shovel to clean off the car, as seen in the photo above… It was all we had, and that was 25 inches of snow.
 Overnight.
-A shovel WILL scratch your paint.
+A shovel WILL scratch your paint and damage your car.
 Oops.
 Here are some ideas for Winter Emergency Supplies to keep in your car, and hopefully you’ll be better prepared than we were if you get caught in a winter storm.
 Some of the links are affiliate links, others are not.
 If you make a purchase after clicking an affiliate link, it helps support this blog, and is appreciated 🙂

 I keep this in the trunk area of my vehicle year round.
 This particular kit comes with the following items: